Amazon RDS: Architecting Managed Relational Databases on AWS

 --db-snapshot-identifier myapp-pre-migration-2025-11-30

-# Copy snapshot to another region (disaster recovery)
+Copy a snapshot to another region for disaster recovery

 aws rds copy-db-snapshot \